HenrikJoreteg/redux-bundler/docs/api/included-bundles.md

 Options object:

 * `inert`: Boolean whether or not to bind to the browser.
 If you make it `inert` it will simply maintain state in Redux without trying to update the browser, or listen for `popstate`
+* `handleScrollRestoration`: Boolean (default `true`).
+Whether or not to handle scroll position restoration on document.body.
+Some browsers handle this for you with the notable exception of FF and IE 11.
+If you leave this as `true` it should work in latest version of all browsers.

 Action creators: